Jashabir Tripura

-Jashabir Tripura (born 1 Feb 1959) is an Indian politician and member of Tripura Legislative Assembly from the Jolaibari constituency since 2003.
-He is a member of the Communist Party of India (Marxist) and Central Committee member of Ganamukti Parishad.
+Jashabir Tripura (born 1 Feb 1959) is an Indian politician who served as a member of Tripura Legislative Assembly from the Jolaibari constituency from 2003 to 2023.
+He is a member of the Communist Party of India (Marxist) and a Central Committee member of Ganamukti Parishad.

 Political career

-Jashabir was a Tripura Govt.
-Teacher employer and member of the T.G.T.A & T.U.K.C from 1998 to 2002.
+Jashabir was employed as a teacher for the Tripura Government.
+He was also a member of the T.G.T.A & T.U.K.C from 1998 to 2002.
 In the 2003 Tripura Assembly election, he was elected for the first time on a CPI(M) ticket from the Jolaibari constituency.
-He was also re-elected as an M.L.A in 2008, 2013 and 2018.
+He was re-elected as an M.L.A in 2008, 2013 and 2018.